 There’s something to be said about wearing the same things over and over.
 Of course, outfit-repeating is expected when travelling, but for everyday life, it’s very liberating to embrace a uniform.

 I found my uniform in college.
 I never had to wear a uniform growing up so the benefits were all new to me.
 I don’t wear it religiously, but it’s nice to know I can fall back on it when I’m lacking inspiration.

 This last trip to British-Columbia was one of these times.
 I didn’t allow myself very much time to pack, so I went back to my uniform for a compact, efficient, and stylish capsule suitcase.
 In Canada, this uniform is a three-season deal, so I get a lot of wear out my sweaters and blouses.

-Shop affordable and travel-friendly silk and merino pieces on Everlane.
+Shop affordable and travel-friendly silk and merino pieces at Everlane.

 I’m sure you’ve heard it before: “Obama wears the same thing every day.
 So does Mark Zuckerberg.”
 People tend to correlate a lack of interest in clothing with success, but it’s not a weak fashion sense that powers uniform dressing, it’s efficiency.
 It’s a technique to streamline your day and save your decision-making energy for more important things. (see ‘decision fatigue‘)